adeel-raza/linux-laptop-thermal-management/README.md

 - ❌ **Fans not responding properly**
 - ❌ **Brief temperature spikes** that make the laptop uncomfortable

+## ✨ NEW: Dual-Mode System (Latest Update)

+The thermal manager now supports **two modes** that you can switch between:

+- **NORMAL Mode** (Default): Balanced performance with 3.7 GHz max, optimized for general use and battery life
+- **PERFORMANCE Mode**: Maximum performance with 4.2 GHz single-core turbo, optimized for intensive workloads

+See the [Dual-Mode Documentation](#-dual-mode-system) section below for details.

+---

 ## ✅ The Solution: Option D (Recommended)

 After extensive testing, **Option D** provides the optimal balance: